itspriddle/recipes.priddle.xyz/recipes/Fresh Pasta.md

 ## Directions

-Step 1: In mixing bowl, add both flours and salt.
-Mix to combine.
+**Step 1:** Mix both flours and salt in a large bowl.
 Make a well in center of flour.
-Add eggs, water, olive oil and mix to blend.
+Add eggs, water, olive oil.
+Mix to blend.
 Work flour into wet ingredients, mix by hand.
-Gently knead mixture 2-3 minutes.
-Divide dough in half, press down slight, cover with plastic wrap.
+Gently knead for 2-3 minutes.
+Divide dough in half, press down slightly, cover with plastic wrap.
 Let rest 20 minutes.

-Step 2: Cut dough into small balls.
-Roll out dough with rolling pin, about ¼ inch thick.
+**Step 2:** Cut dough into small balls.
+Roll out balls with rolling pin, to ¼ inch thickness.
 Using pasta machine, put dough through machine on setting 0 five times, each time folding in trifold.
-After 5 times, change to setting 1.
+Repeat with to setting 1-5 on pasta machine.
+Place sliced dough on cool cookie sheet sprinkled with semolina.
-Repeat steps above until you get to setting 5 or 6.
-Place dough on cool cookie sheet sprinkled with semolina.
-Continue process until all dough is rolled.
-Use pasta cutter to cut the pasta in shape desired.
+Repeat for remaining pasta.
+Cook 3-5 minutes in boiling water.